alexpyattaev/agave/docs/src/contributing/code-style.md

 # Agave Style Guidelines

-The goal of these guidelines is to improve developer productivity by allowing developers to jump into any file in the codebase and not need to adapt to inconsistencies in how the code is written.
-The codebase should appear as if it had been authored by a single developer.
+These guidelines aim to improve developer productivity by ensuring consistency across the codebase, allowing developers to seamlessly navigate and contribute without adapting to varying coding styles.
+The codebase should appear as if it has been authored by a single developer.
 If you don't agree with a convention, submit a PR patching this document and let's discuss!
 Once the PR is accepted, *all* code should be updated as soon as possible to reflect the new conventions.
 These guidelines also outline the PR process etiquette.